 The Decision That Made Everyone Think He Was Crazy

-In early 2019, Daniel Vassallo did something that made his family, friends, and colleagues question his sanity.
+In early 2019, Daniel Vassallo did something that made everyone question his sanity.
 He walked away from a $511,000 annual salary at Amazon.

 Not because he was burned out.
 Not because he hated his job.
 Not because he'd been treated poorly.

 He left because every promotion felt hollow within a week.
-Because hitting $100K, then $200K, then $500K in compensation brought the same fleeting dopamine rush that wore off as quickly as it came.
-Because he realized that chasing external validation—promotions, raises, recognition—was a treadmill that would never satisfy him.
+Hitting $100K, then $200K, then $500K brought the same fleeting dopamine rush that wore off just as quickly.
+Chasing external validation was a treadmill that would never satisfy him.

-"I would be delusional to think that earning $1M, or $10M would suddenly make it different," Vassallo wrote in his now-famous blog post explaining his departure.
+"I would be delusional to think that earning $1M, or $10M would suddenly make it different," Vassallo wrote in his now-famous blog post.

-For eight years at Amazon, Vassallo had been the model employee.
-He joined as an entry-level developer and rocketed up the ranks, earning two promotions in his first 3.5 years to reach senior engineer.
-A third promotion to principal engineer was practically guaranteed if he stayed.
-His work-life balance was solid—40 hours a week.
-His reputation within the company was sterling.
+For eight years at Amazon, he had been the model employee.
+He joined as an entry-level developer and rocketed up the ranks, earning two promotions in his first 3.5 years.
+A third promotion was practically guaranteed.
+His work-life balance was solid.
+His reputation was sterling.
 He was leading the most important project in his department's history.

 By every conventional metric, he had won the game.